-Jeff Thaler is the University of Maine and Maine Law School’s first Visiting Professor of Energy Policy, Law & Ethics, and Assistant University Counsel for environmental, energy and sustainability projects.
-He has been developing and teaching courses on Renewable Energy Law, Energy Economics and Law, Administrative Law, and Climate Change Law and Policy.
+Jeff Thaler is Visiting Professor of Energy Policy, Law & Ethics at the University of Maine in Orono and the University of Maine School of Law in Portland.
+He is also Assistant University Counsel for environmental, energy and sustainability projects.
+Professor Thaler has been developing and teaching courses on Renewable Energy Law, Energy Economics and Law, Administrative Law, and Climate Change Law and Policy.

 Professor Thaler graduated magna cum laude from Williams College and from Yale Law School.
 He clerked for Chief Justice Vincent McKusick and Senior Associate Justice Sidney Wernick of the Maine Supreme Judicial Court.

 Before joining the University, Professor Thaler developed over several decades a wide-ranging legal practice focusing upon environmental and energy permitting, compliance, enforcement and litigation; as well as litigation for clients with commercial, medical and legal disputes, and insurance coverage, personal injury and toxic tort problems.

 For many years Professor Thaler has been recognized by Best Lawyers in America for his work in environmental and natural resources law, commercial litigation and appellate law, by Chambers USA for both his environmental and litigation practices, and by New England Super Lawyers for his environmental work.
 In 2010, he was elected the 3rd President of the American College of Environmental Lawyers, a prestigious organization for which he also is a founder and charter member.
 Professor Thaler is the 2007 recipient of the Justice Louis Scolnik Award for his many years of pro bono civil liberties litigation work.
 He also represented a family, pro bono, who had lost their father in the collapse of the World Trade Center on September 11, 2001.